 | 19:30 | L'As du Fallafel or Marais bistro dinner | 12 EUR |

 Day 3 tip — Orsay's Impressionist collection is the world's best — Monet, Degas, Cézanne, Van Gogh, Gauguin, Rodin.
 The fifth-floor clock window is the iconic Instagram shot.
-Notre-Dame reopened in December 2024; interior visits require booking (the line for free walk-ins can stretch hours).
-The Marais is LGBTQ-friendly, vintage-shop heavy, and has the best gallery density in Paris — perfect for an afternoon wander.
+Online tickets (16 EUR) get priority entrance via Door A; walk-in tickets (14 EUR) have longer waits.
+Notre-Dame reopened in December 2024 — interior visits are free but require booking; the exterior is freely accessible.
+The Marais is LGBTQ-friendly, vintage-shop heavy, and has the best gallery density in Paris.

 A converted 1900 train station, opened as a museum in 1986.
 Houses the world's premier Monet, Degas, Cézanne, Van Gogh, Gauguin, and Rodin collections.
 The view through the 5th-floor clock window is the signature Instagram moment.
-16 EUR or covered by museum pass.
+16 EUR online (14 EUR on-site) or covered by museum pass.
+Free on the first Sunday of each month.

 A 120+ year old Parisian working-class restaurant.
 Onion soup (5 EUR), escargot (8 EUR), beef bourguignon (12 EUR).
 Three courses for 20-30 EUR total.
 No reservations — queue at the door.
 Avoid the 7pm and 1pm peaks.